Quantum verification of NP problems with single photons and linear optics

-The wave-plates can be set in different angles to perform different two-mode sub-operations such as $X$,$Z$ and $H$ gates.
-With configurations of these gates, the circuit can perform different permutations and interferences on the optical modes.
-The requirement of the permutation stage is the capability of sorting the modes into groups (2 or 4 modes each, without regard to order).
-The configurations of the optical circuit are designed to realize the $\dbinom{6}{4}=15$ projections and the $\dbinom{6}{2}\times\dbinom{4}{2}\div 3!=15$ matchings.
-The measurement outcome is read out by single-photon avalanche diodes and we register one-shot measurement results for each state with a multi-channel time tagger.
-Finally, a decision result on the proof (``reject'' or ``accept'') is made based on the detector pattern: for the satisfiability test, whether the detector corresponding to the projection on $|c\rangle$ clicks; for the uniformity test, whether the two detectors in a same group $(i,j)$ both click.
+With appropriate configurations of these gates, the circuit can perform different permutations and interferences on the optical modes.
+The ability of the permutation stage is to sort the modes into groups (2 or 4 modes each, without regard to order).
+Configurations of the optical circuit are designed to realize the $\dbinom{6}{4}=15$ projections and the $\dbinom{6}{2}\times\dbinom{4}{2}\div 3!=15$ matchings.
+The measurement outcome is read out by single-photon avalanche diodes and we register the measurement outcome for each copy of the proof state with a multi-channel time tagger.
+For a single trial of the test, a decision on the proof (``reject'' or ``accept'') is made based on the detector pattern of $K$ copies: for the satisfiability test, whether the detector corresponding to the projector $|c\rangle\langle c|$ clicks; for the uniformity test, whether the two detectors in a same group $(i,j)$ both click.